salkuadrat/universe/README.md

 ### Markers

-You can add marker to your maps as simple as the following code:
+You can add marker to your maps with as simple as the following code:

 ```
 U.OpenStreetMap(